jlangr/library2024/book/classes.md

 }
 ```

-The silly line-level comments that describe the current statement ("is it late") should never be necessary once we extract a method in this manner.
-Often, the comment provides the basis for the method name; `isLate` works just fine here.
+The silly line-level comment "is it late" has disappeared&mdash;the code now directly states the same thing.
+When extracting methods in this manner, similar such guiding comments can disappear.
+The comment often provides the basis for the method name, like it does here.

 Once isolated, the `isLate` method clearly demonstrates a code smell known as *feature envy*: The method, apparently envious of the `Holding` class, asks it multiple questions ("What's the date checked in?
 What's the date due?") in order to compute a result.
-It asks no questions of the containing class HoldingService.
-We can soothe the code's envy by moving the method to the Holding class, where it can talk directly to its new peers:
+It also shows disinterest in the HoldingService class on which it's defined.
+We can soothe the method's envy by moving it to the Holding class, where it can talk directly to its new peers:

 ```
 public class HoldingService {